 Geomorphology of the Deserts

-Three of the four major deserts of North America are contained within a geological region called the Basin and Range Province, lying between the Rocky Mountains to the east and the Sierra Nevadas to the west.
+Three of the four major deserts of North America — Great Basin, Mojave, and Sonoran — are contained within a geological region called the Basin and Range Province, lying between the Rocky Mountains to the east and the Sierra Nevadas to the west, and extending south into the state of Sonora in Mexico.
 While the distinctiveness of each desert is based on the types of plant life found there (determined both by evolutionary history and climates), the geological structures of these three deserts are rather similar.